primate-run/primate/docs/docs/platform.md

 const byExt = resolve(".svg"); // "image/svg+xml"
 ```

-## Runtime support
+## Runtime Support

-Primate targets full interop across runtimes and targets.
-Some cells are
+Primate aims for complete interoperability across various runtimes
+and targets.
+In the table below, some cells are left blank where
-blank where a platform is not yet wired up.
+a platform has not yet been wired up.

-### Build targets
+### Build Targets

 | Target                | Node | Deno | Bun |
 | --------------------- | ---- | ---- | --- |